1. Previous: Chapter 15

 enum class Size { CUP, BUCKET, BAG }

-Next, for the order and refund requests, he created an interface called Request.
+Next, for the order and refund requests, he created an interface named Request.

 The front desk deals with lots of requests each day, so in order to keep track of them all, each one has a unique ID number.
-So likewise, his Request interface has a property called id.
+So, he included a property named id in the Request interface.

 interface Request {